evansendra/mingit/README.md

 Append the contents of `.append-to-your-bashrc` to the bottom of the appropriate file (see below) and start a new shell.

-If on linux, append the bashrc file to `~/.bashrc` and try out the shortened commands!
+If on linux, append the bashrc file to `~/.bashrc` and append the `.append-to-your-git-completions` to file at `/usr/share/bash-completion/completions/git`, then try out the shortened commands!

+Tab completions are currently not supported for windows or mac, so remove the `source ...` line from `.append-to-your-bashrc` and don't do anything with the second dotfile.

 If on mac, append the bashrc file to your `~/.bash_profile` file.

-For both linux and mac, append the `.append-to-your-git-completions` to file at `/usr/share/bash-completion/completions/git`

 If on windows, you should be able to append `.append-to-your-bashrc` to `.bashrc` (create it if it doesn't exist) in your home directory (find home by `echo $HOME` on your git bash setup...probably `/c/users/$USER`).
-Tab completions are currently not supported for windows, so remove the `source ...` line from `.append-to-your-bashrc` and don't do anything with the second dotfile.

 Now use the [mingit commands](#commands) instead of the git commands to save tons of time while using git.